Should I get pre-approved for a Mortgage?

 Being assessed by a Mortgage Broker initially, and then applying for a Decision in Principle (pre-approval) from the mortgage lender ensures you are putting yourself in the best possible position to obtain a mortgage for your dream home.

 Being pre-approved also helps you know how much you can afford to spend.
 You can get a good estimate of how much you can afford with an assessment of your circumstances with a mortgage broker, however, the final limit will always be how much the Mortgage Lender will approve you for following their underwriting process.

 How long does it take to get a mortgage pre-approval?
 It can be done within an hour if you have your documentation together.
 Contact us to get started.

 2. Assemble your documentation

-Collecting the documentation needed for a mortgage application can take time – it’s best to get started early.
+To help you answer the question Should I get pre-approved for a Mortgage?, collecting the documentation needed for a mortgage application can take time, so it’s best to get started early.
 Ask your mortgage broker what documents are required to apply for your mortgage, and start gathering it all in one place.

 Here’s a typical list to get you started:

 • Identification – to prove you are who you claim to be.